G-Polyverse-Jack/ZDoom-Launcher/README.md

-# ZDoom-Launcher
+# GZDoom-Launcher
-A portable and intuitive Launcher designed for launching ZDoom games easily!
+A portable and intuitive Launcher designed for launching GZDoom games easily!

-Help guide coming soon...
+This variant contains ZDoom Launcher and it adds a file that gives the instruction to load the correct executable.

+See full user guide